-In taking tests and examinations, completing homework, laboratory and clinical work, writing papers and using information technology, students are expected to demonstrate honesty.
+In taking tests, quizzes, and examinations, completing homework, laboratory, and clinical work, writing papers and using information technology, students are expected to demonstrate honesty.
 Cheating, plagiarism, or other forms of academic dishonesty will lead to a failing grade on the assignment/exam and/or a failing grade in the course.
-In addition, faculty will notify the Dean of Students of the violation per WKU's Academic Misconduct Policy and follow the procedures outlined in the policy: https://wku.edu/studentconduct/process-for-academic-dishonesty.php.
-Repeat occurrences of this type of behavior can result in dismissal from the program.
+In addition, faculty will notify the Dean of Students of the violation per WKU's Academic Misconduct Policy and follow the procedures outlined in the policy WKU Academic Misconduct An occurrence of this type of behavior may result in dismissal from the program.

-Course content, study notes, study guides and other course-related material may not be altered, shared and reproduced on social media or in any manner without the written consent of the faculty.
+• Course content, study notes, study guides, recorded lectures, and other course-related material may not be altered, shared, or reproduced on social media or in any manner without the expressed written consent of the faculty.